The Lonely Aspects Of Working From Home

 At this point I had already been blogging for 3 years but due to my job I was not allowed to monitise my blog but I had managed to work out the basics of blogger.
 I will admit I honestly thought life would be lovely, I’d get up at leisure, take a few photos and write a little and hey presto the work would come flooding in.
 How wrong was I?

-Nearly 6 years later I have moved over to WordPress as I quickly found a free blogger account was very restricting and I was quickly thrown in to self hosting on wordpress where my blogs have been for the past 4 1/2 years, you can’t just have one blog can you?
+Fast forward 6 years and I have moved over to WordPress as I quickly found a free blogger account was very restricting and I was quickly thrown in to self hosting on wordpress where my blogs have been for the past 4 1/2 years, you can’t just have one blog can you?

 After a while, when I had suddenly gone on a HUGE learning curve relating to sales, marketing, graphic design, social media manager, photographer, copywriter etc etc I realised how isolating working from home can be.
 The main thing I have found hard to get my head around is the social isolation of being on my own all day.
 The actual fact that there is nobody to just say hello to can become very isolating before you even take in to account needing someone to talk to about advice, reassurance and a basic sounding board for ideas and that’s before you consider a team to cheer you on when you think all if going wrong.